 Think KCAI is the right school for you?
 Ready to apply to KCAI?

-Students who are not United States citizens or Permanent Residents who wish to apply for admission to KCAI as a degree seeking student should follow the application guidelines outlined below.
-To assist you with ensuring you have collected all of the international application requirements, download an international student application checklist here.
+Students who are not United States citizens or permanent residents who wish to apply for admission to KCAI as a degree-seeking student should follow the application guidelines outlined below.
+To assist you with ensuring you have collected all of the international application requirements, download an international nonimmigrant student application checklist.

 Step 1: Complete and submit an application.

 Step 3: Make sure you have included all required documents as listed below.